NBA (video game series): NBA 07

 NBA 07 was released in 2006.
 The product features Los Angeles Lakers guard Kobe Bryant on the cover, with his newly chosen jersey number of 24.
 It is the second installment of the NBA: Featuring the Life series by Sony Computer Entertainment, and is a launch game for the PlayStation 3 format.

 NBA 08

 NBA 08 was developed by San Diego Studio and published by Sony Computer Entertainment in 2007.
 For the second time in the series, Phoenix Suns F/C Amar'e Stoudemire is featured on the cover—Stoudemire appeared on the cover of NBA '06: featuring the Life Vol. 1 two years before.
 Unlike most NBA games, this one had a story.

 NBA 09: The Inside

 NBA 09: The Inside was developed by San Diego Studio and published by Sony Computer Entertainment on October 7, 2008.
 It does not feature a single cover athlete, but instead features a group of six NBA players that include Carmelo Anthony, Carlos Boozer, Kobe Bryant, LeBron James, Paul Pierce, and Dwyane Wade.

 NBA 10: The Inside

 NBA 10: The Inside is a basketball simulation game developed by San Diego Studio and published by Sony Computer Entertainment for PSP on October 6, 2009.
+It reuses the NBA on TNT graphics, albeit with the TNT logo with the NBA Jumpman logo.